rocicorp/diff-server/README.md

 # Summary

-Applications frequently need to store data client-side to support disconnected operation.
+Application built on an n-tier or peer-to-peer architecture frequently need to store data on clients to support disconnected operation.

 Such applications require some form of _replication_ in order to periodically: